 Bathrooms are typically one of the smallest rooms in the house, so this means that you can’t go crazy with loads of furniture and ornaments.
 We’d say follow the rule of less is more for a bathroom, you don’t want it too cluttered or crowded!
 Although we think that you can easily customise a bathroom to your taste, you want it to have that fresh clean look and not too many objects collecting dust.

 Perhaps focus on colour themes and minimal walldécor.
 A sea theme is an obvious way to go, blue walls evoke senses of relaxation.
-You can put sea paintings on the wall, lighthouses, birds, shells and more, but remember don’t go over the top; even just one wall object will do the job tastefully.
+You can put sea paintings on the wall, lighthouses, birds, shells and get the tiles involved with coloured grout to make your bathroom really pop!

 Once more it is very fashionable at the moment, so you know you’ll be bang on-trend.
 You may also want to keep a bit of rustic authenticity in your bathroom so perhaps a piece of driftwood for the wall, wicker basket and wooden style toothbrush holder would do the job?